zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

 # About Eshop

 ## Introduction
-EShop is an example web-based e-commerce retail application, built for an online electronics retailer.
+eShop is an example web-based, e-commerce retail application, built for an online electronics retailer.

-We developed this application to demonstrate Oracle Sharding (Hyperscale Globally Distributed Converged Database) with OLTP and Analytics (Massively Parallel Processing architecture).
-Oracle Cloud infrastructure (OCI) is used to host the application.
+We developed this application to demonstrate Oracle Sharding (a hyperscale globally distributed converged database) with OLTP and Analytics (in a massively parallel processing (MPP) architecture).
+Oracle Cloud infrastructure (OCI) hosts the application.

 - The application can support billions of users and products.

-- We used Oracle Database Sharding (3 Shards) with different types of data stored in a single database platform, which includes structured and unstructured data, Relational, JSON and Text.
+-  We used Oracle Database Sharding (with 3 shards) with different types of data stored in a single database platform, which includes structured and unstructured data, relational, JSON and text.

-- Multiple capabilities like the Simple Oracle Document Access (SODA) API + Text Search for JSON.
-Joins, Transactions, and ACID properties for Relational Queries.
-Fuzzy Match, Type Ahead, Free Form Text Search, Sentiment Analysis for Text.
+-  Multiple capabilities, like the Simple Oracle Document Access (SODA) API + Text Search for JSON, joins, transactions, and ACID properties for relational queries, fuzzy match, type ahead, free-form text search, and sentiment analysis for text.

 *Estimated Lab Time*: 20 Minutes

 ![](./images/app_front.JPG " ")

 Typically, multiple technologies and products are required to develop such an application.
-For example, a  JSON Database, a Text Index application, a Relational Database, an  Analytics Engine, which makes it difficult to query data across multiple data stores near.

-Further, using the traditional methods, the customer would have spent several years and millions of dollars in licensing and development.
+For example, you would need a JSON database, a Text Index application, a relational database, and an Analytics engine, which makes it difficult to query data across multiple data stores.
+Further, using the traditional methods, you could spend several years and millions of dollars in licensing and development.

-But this Eshop application has been built using the single data platform (oracle sharding) within just two weeks.
+The entire eShop application, including database configuration, front-end UI, and application logic, was developed within a two-week time frame.

 [](youtube:CAXepxXPC7Q)